Djavan Anderson: AZ

 On 19 June 2014, it was announced that Anderson would transfer to AZ.
 With newly appointed head coach Marco van Basten taking a particular interest in the young player, a transfer fee of €200,000 was agreed upon between the two clubs, with Anderson signing on for three years.
 He made his Eredivisie debut on 8 November 2014 in a 1–0 away win against NAC Breda.

 Cambuur

 On 19 August 2015, it was announced that Anderson had signed a two-year contract with Eredivisie side SC Cambuur.

 Bari

 On 7 September 2017, it was announced that Anderson had signed with Bari in the Italian Serie B.

 Lazio

-On 27 July 2018, Djavan signed for Serie A side Lazio for free.
+On 27 July 2018, Djavan signed for Serie A side Lazio on a free transfer.

 Salernitana (loan)

 On 17 August 2018, Djavan joined Serie B club Salernitana on loan until 30 June 2019.

 PEC Zwolle (loan)

 On 31 January 2022, Anderson returned to the Netherlands and joined PEC Zwolle on loan until the end of the season.